adebarakah/HR-Analytics---Capstone-Project/README.md

 # HR-Analytics---Capstone-Project
-# Executive summary
+# Executive Summary
 ---
 HR Analytics Project built in Microsoft Excel, showcasing data cleaning, advanced Excel formulas, Pivot Tables, and an interactive dashboard for HR analysis.
 The dashboard provides insights into the organization's workforce of 150 employees, employee performance, compensation, and attrition.
-The analysis reveals a stable workforce with a 16% attrition rate, identifies Operations as the department wit

-This HR Analytics project transformed a messy HR dataset into an interactive Excel dashboard that provides insights into workforce headcount, salary distribution, departmental attrition, employee performance, and projected bonus payouts.
 The analysis reveals a workforce of 150 employees with an average salary of $83,341 and a 16% overall attrition rate, identifies Operations as the department with the greatest retention challenge, highlights Marketing as the highest-performing department, and demonstrates that the organization's performance-based bonus structure effectively rewards employee performance.

-## Project Overview
----
-This HR Analytics project was built in Microsoft Excel and showcases data cleaning, advanced formulas, Pivot Tables, and an interactive dashboard to analyze workforce, performance, compensation, and attrition.

-## Dataset overview
+## Dataset Overview
 ---
 The HR dataset contains employee information including:
 Employee ID
 Employee Name
 Department Code